 Sponsors should be aware their voter registration information will appear on the Office of the Secretary of State's website unless other public contact information is provided on the affidavit.
-Affidavits, text of proposed measures, and related documents are public records.
 Lists of initiative filings are posted on the Office of the Secretary of State's web site (www.secstate.wa.gov) and are routinely made available to the public, the news media, and others.